xieyuheng/inner/QUOTES.md

 # Life

+- Sometimes you climb out of bed in the morning and you think, I'm not going to make it, but you laugh inside
+  -- remembering all the times you've felt that way.

+  - Charles Bukowski

 - Whatever you can do or dream you can do, begin it.
   Boldness has genius, magic and power in it!